Did you know?

 The short version of it is that we need to tell you about our cookies and about how we use your data.

-In the mean-time here is some information about your privacy on my website and in my business about my website’s cookie use and how you can opt out.
+In the mean-time here is some information about your privacy on my website and in my business and about my website’s cookie use.

 How Cornwell Photography uses your information.